St. John vs. St. Thomas vs. St. Croix: Which USVI is Right for You?

 St. John: Relaxation and Natural Beauty

-The smallest and least populated, St. John primarily is a protected national parkland donated by Laurence Rockefeller 51 years ago, and the remainder is thankfully not heavily developed.
+The smallest and least populated, St. John primarily is a protected national parkland donated by Laurence Rockefeller 51 years ago.
+The remainder of the island is thankfully not heavily developed.
 This is beach lover nirvana — gorgeous white sand beaches separating clear turquoise waters from lush mountains filled with tropical flora.
 Its unspoiled beauty and laidback vibe, even in quaint Cruz Bay, full of art galleries, shops, and restaurants, made it our hands-down favorite Virgin and one of our all-time Caribbean favorites.

 Like many others, we played on St. John’s Trunk Bay beach (well-known for its 225-yard underwater trail marked by descriptor plaques) while mustering up the courage to meet our SNUBA instructor.
 Thank goodness we didn’t chicken out.
 The shallow-water dive system requires no certification, lengthy training, or heavy gear, making it perfect for adventuresome kids (ages 8 and up) and their skittish moms.

-VI Snuba owner Tammi Cummings patiently oriented us to the proper underwater diving signals, breathing apparatus, and buoyancy belts before leading a few shallow-water drills and then diving in with us for forty-five minutes.
-Jamie loved his first SNUBA experience — he spotted a small octopus, countless schools of colorful fish, and loads of coral, all the while giving his nervous-nelly mom the thumbs-up sign.
+VI Snuba owner Tammi Cummings patiently oriented us to the proper underwater etiquette.
+We learned about diving signals, breathing apparatus, and buoyancy belts before leading a few shallow-water drills.
+Then, she dove in with us for forty-five minutes.
+Jamie loved his first SNUBA experience.
+He spotted a small octopus, countless schools of colorful fish, and loads of coral, all the while giving his nervous-nelly mom the thumbs-up sign.

 The two full-service resorts on St. John are wonderful: the Tony Caneel Bay and the Westin St. John.
 Both are kid-friendly, but I give the Westin St. John a slight edge for families from a value standpoint.
 Jamie really enjoyed the evening kids program where he won the hermit crab races, watched the resort’s iguanas get their nightly feeding, and caught a dive-in movie on a raft at the hotel pool.